labs-lv/sb8/README.md

 ### DMACTL jumper

 This jumper is used to enable or disable sharing of the selected DMA channel (JP2) with the rest of the system.
-It is here for compatibility with SB 2.0 settings only and should remain in its default state unless you need to share the DMA channel, which is very unlikely.
+It is here just for compatibility with SB 2.0 settings and should remain in its default state unless you need to share the DMA channel, which is very unlikely and not recommended.

 | JP4 |                                   |
 |-----|-----------------------------------|